moooooooo/gmd40/README.md

 What i do see is issues getting it to work on Linux - not because Linux has issues, no, but because of the many Linux "flavours" out there.

-My initial focus will be to get the panel working with controller specifically for myHughes and Kettner Grand Meister Deluxe 40 (GMD40) because i have the GMD40 and that's the only amp i can test this on.
+My initial focus will be to get the panel working with controller specifically for my Hughes and Kettner Grand Meister Deluxe 40 (GMD40) because i have the GMD40 and that's the only amp i can test this on.

 So it's likely i'll comment out specific code that refers to the 36 and/or the BS200.